pcaisse/connect-fore/README.md

 ## Implementation Requirements

-* Clicking on the game board will cause the disc to be dropped into that column
+* Clicking on the game board will cause the disc to be "dropped" into that column
 * Attempting to place a disc in a column that is full is ignored
 * Upon winning, the string 'WINNER!' must be logged to the console and no further moves can be made
 * No errors are thrown through normal gameplay
 * Must work on modern browsers (TODO: Define this more precisely)
 * No external libraries
+* Must conform to the ECMAScript 5 specification